NSS-Data-Science-Projects/wego-regression/README.md

 The second main variable in the dataset is **headway**.
 This is the amount of time between a bus and the prior bus at the same stop.
 In the dataset, the amount of headway scheduled is contained in the SCHEDULED_HDWY column and indicates the difference between the scheduled time for a particular stop and the scheduled time for the previous bus on that same stop.
 This dataset contains a column HDWY_DEV, which shows the amount of deviation from the scheduled headway. **Bunching** occurs when there is shorter headway than scheduled, which would appear as a negative HDWY_DEV value. **Gapping** is when there is more headway than scheduled and appears as a positive value in the HDWY_DEV column.
 Note that you can calculate headway deviation percentage as HDWY_DEV/SCHEDULED_HDWY.
 The generally accepted range of headway deviation is 50% to 150% of the scheduled headway, so if scheduled headway is 10 minutes, a headway deviation of up to 5 minutes would be acceptable (but not ideal).

-How has TSP affected these two metrics?
+How has TSP affected headway?